By Dwight Kay, CEO of Kay Properties and Investments and the Kay Properties Team

 Yes, DSTS are commonly used in 1033 Exchanges.
 DSTs work just like other investment real estate, the difference being that it is fractional ownership.
 All of the same reasons why a DST work well for a 1031 Exchange also apply to cases of eminent domain where an owner is conducting a 1033 Exchange.
 For example, DSTs provide a solution that allows for portfolio diversification* and passive ownership in real estate as well as income potential.

 Despite the longer timeline to complete a 1033 Exchange, the clock winds down quicker than many people realize.
 Some simply put off identifying replacement properties because they don’t know what to buy, or perhaps they are waiting out the market for better opportunities or pricing.
 So, it is not unusual for clients to focus on DSTs as replacement properties for their 1033 Exchange at the eleventh hour knowing they can reinvest proceeds in one or more DSTs in as little as a week’s time.
-For a free list of available DST investments for your 1033 Exchange please visit www.kpi1031.com.
+For a free list of available DST investments for your 1033 Exchange please visit www.kpi1031.com*Diversification does not guarantee profits or protect against losses.